12listopada/online-retail-profitability-returns/README.md

-# Online Retail: Return Impact & Profitability Analysis (SQL • Python • Power BI)
+# Online Retail: Return Impact & Profitability Analysis
+**SQL • Python • Power BI**

+End-to-end analytics project simulating a real business workflow:
-End-to-end analytics project: **raw Excel → Python cleaning/enrichment → SQLite (warehouse layer) → SQL validation → Power BI semantic model & dashboard → business insights & recommendations**.
+**raw Excel → Python cleaning & enrichment → SQLite (warehouse layer) → SQL validation → Power BI semantic model & dashboard → business insights & recommendations**

 ---

-## 1) Project Goals (Main Intent)
+## 1) Project Objective

-Build a portfolio-quality analytics workflow that simulates a real business environment:
+The goal of this project was to build a **portfolio-ready business analytics solution** that mirrors real-world data workflows.

+Key objectives:
 - create a clean analytical dataset at **order-item (line) level**
-- quantify profitability using **gross margin** and **contribution margin**
+- measure profitability using **gross margin** and **contribution margin**
-- measure the financial impact of **returns**, **discounts**, and **shipping costs**
+- quantify the financial impact of **returns**, **discounts**, and **shipping costs**
+- identify profitability drivers across markets and over time
-- deliver an executive-ready **Power BI report** with clear drivers, trends, and a focused deep dive
+- deliver an executive-ready **Power BI report** with clear insights and recommendations

 ---

 ## 2) Business Questions

+This analysis focuses on answering the following business questions:

-1. Which markets (countries) drive the highest revenue and profitability?
+1. Which countries generate the highest revenue and profitability?
-2. Which markets have the highest **return impact** and how does it affect contribution margin?
+2. Which markets have the highest **return impact**, and how does it affect contribution margin?
-3. Are high returns correlated with aggressive discounting?
+3. Are high return rates driven by aggressive discounting?
-4. How large is the shipping cost burden across markets (as % of revenue)?
+4. How significant are shipping costs across markets (as % of revenue)?
-5. Where do we see margin erosion over time and what are the key drivers?
+5. Where does profitability erode over time and what are the key drivers?
-6. Is Norway an outlier and if so, **what explains it** (pricing vs operations)?
+6. Is Norway an outlier — and if so, is the issue **pricing-related or operational**?

 ---